CoMakery/robowallet/README.md

 ### One-click Deploy

 Open project's transfers page as an admin.
-You will see "Deploy a hot wallet" link if it not deployed yet.
+You will see "Deploy a robo wallet" link if it not deployed yet.
-In this way it fill all necessary fields except of `PROJECT_API_KEY`, so fill this field manually.
+In this way it fill all nefcessary fields except of `PROJECT_API_KEY`, so fill this field manually.

 ##### Important note: